-A word or expression used in this development control plan has the same meaning as it has in Newcastle Local Environmental Plan 2012, unless it is otherwise defined in this development control plan.
+A word or expression used in this plan has the same meaning as it has in LEP 2012, unless it is otherwise defined in this plan.

-Other words and expressions referred to within this section are defined within Section 9.00 - Glossary, of this plan, and include:
+Other words and expressions defined in Section 9.00 - Glossary, of this plan include:

-• Urban activation space - a small public space that acts as a 'micro-scale' neighbourhood park that contributes to the public domain through plantings and/or specific use or functions (e.g. small playground, community garden, or gathering space).
-Urban activation space is usually provided on corner sites within the development setback to the street and is incorporated into the road reserve.
+- Urban activation space a small public space that acts as a 'micro-scale' neighbourhood park that contributes to the public domain through plantings and/or specific use or functions (e.g. small playground, community garden, or gathering space).
+Urban activation space is usually provided on corner sites within the development setback to the street and is incorporated into the road reserve. - Community Infrastructure Incentives as described within the Newcastle Community Infrastructure Incentives Policy (July 2021) development incentives provided to development, by way of additional gross floor area under LEP 2012, where development provides identified community infrastructure.